aakash1404/OList-Sales-Analysis/README.md

 [Queries](https://console.cloud.google.com/bigquery?sq=149236772561:fe43ee74db3a44908c4b8991251e9299)

-__Summary of Analysis__

-##### Order Trends:
-The number of orders has shown a significant increase over time, with a consistent high volume since the beginning of 2018.

-##### Seasonal Trends:
-There is a noticeable monthly seasonality, with lower order counts observed between September and December.

-##### Order Placement Time:
-Most Brazilian customers prefer placing orders during the afternoon, although there are also significant sales during mornings and nights.

-##### Regional Analysis:
-São Paulo (SP) has experienced a significant increase in the number of orders, followed by Rio de Janeiro (RJ) and Minas Gerais (MG).
-São Paulo (SP) has the highest number of customers.

-##### Cost Analysis:
-São Paulo (SP) has the highest total order price, but the average order price is highest for Paraíba (PB).

-##### Freight Analysis:
-Roraima (RR) has the highest average freight value, while São Paulo (SP) has the lowest.

-##### Delivery Time:
-São Paulo (SP) experiences the quickest delivery times, while Roraima (RR) has the slowest.

-##### On-Time Delivery:
-Approximately 93.2% of orders are either delivered early or on time.

-##### Payment Methods:
-Credit cards are the most preferred payment method for customers.

-##### EMI Payments:
-Most orders are either not on EMI or have only the first installment paid.

-##### Sales Performance:
-The company's sales increased, with a few months showing a decrease compared to the previous month.

-##### Fastest Delivery States:
-São Paulo (SP) receives the fastest deliveries compared to the estimated delivery date.

-##### Payment Type Analysis:
-Credit cards consistently dominate as the most used payment method for each month.

-##### Prediction Accuracy:
-The prediction algorithm for delivery dates shows room for improvement, with an average difference of 7.95 days.

-These insights provide a comprehensive overview of OList's operations in Brazil, covering aspects such as customer behavior, regional variations, payment preferences, and delivery efficiency.
-The analysis can guide strategic decisions to enhance customer satisfaction and optimize business processes.
+# Objectives of Analysis:

+#### Order Trends:
+Assess the overall trend in the number of orders over time.

+#### Seasonal Trends:
+Identify and understand any monthly seasonality patterns in order placements.

+#### Order Placement Time:
+Determine the preferred time of day for Brazilian customers to place orders.

+#### Regional Analysis:
+Analyze order distribution across different states and identify regions with significant growth.

+#### Cost Analysis:
+Examine total and average order prices to understand cost dynamics in different states.

+#### Freight Analysis:
+Investigate freight costs across states to identify regional variations.

+#### Delivery Time:
+Evaluate delivery times to understand efficiency across different regions.

+#### On-Time Delivery:
+ Assess the percentage of orders delivered on time or early.

+#### Payment Methods:
+Identify the preferred payment methods among customers.

+#### EMI Payments:
+: Analyze the prevalence of orders with EMI payments.

+#### Sales Performance:
+: Examine overall sales performance and identify trends.

+#### Fastest Delivery States:
+: Determine states with the fastest order deliveries compared to estimated dates.

+#### Payment Type Analysis:
+: Understand the distribution of payment types over different months.

+#### Prediction Accuracy:
+Evaluate the accuracy of the prediction algorithm for delivery dates.

+# Summary of Analysis:

+The analysis revealed a positive trend in order volume, with consistent growth since 2018.
+Monthly seasonality patterns were observed, and Brazilian customers showed a preference for afternoon order placements.
+São Paulo exhibited significant growth in orders and customers, leading the regional analysis.
+Cost and freight analyses highlighted variations across states, with São Paulo having the highest total order price and Paraíba leading in average order price.
+Delivery efficiency varied, with São Paulo experiencing the quickest delivery times.

+The majority of orders were delivered on time or early, reflecting strong operational performance.
+Credit cards were the most preferred payment method, and EMI payments were not prevalent.
+Overall sales increased, with occasional monthly fluctuations.
+São Paulo stood out as the state with the fastest deliveries, emphasizing its efficient logistics.
+The analysis identified areas for improvement, such as enhancing prediction accuracy for delivery dates.

+In conclusion, these insights provide a holistic understanding of OList's operations in Brazil, offering valuable guidance for strategic decision-making to optimize customer satisfaction, logistics, and overall business performance.